 The infamous ‘butter tower’ (Tour de Beurre), to the West side of the church, was paid for using money inhabitants of Rouen.
-Myth has it that the funds used to construct the tower were collected from church goers as penance for consuming butter during the lent period.
+Myth has it that the funds used to construct the tower were collected from churchgoers as penance for consuming butter during the lent period.

 A visit to the Cathedral will demonstrate just why Rouen has inspired artists and writers alike in the centuries since it was built.
 The famous impressionist painter Monet loved the cathedral so much that he painted it 28 times and a number of pieces of the collection are now on display at the Louvre.

-The fourteenth-century Gros Horloge (Great Clock) sits in pride of place at the center of the city, not far from the Cathedral.
+The fourteenth-century Gros Horloge (Great Clock) sits in pride of place at the centre of the city, not far from the Cathedral.
 The astronomical clock has one of the oldest working mechanisms in France, if not the world.
 Electrified at some point in the 1920s, the juxtaposition of the charming lean of the tower and its golden highlights have inspired artists such as Turner and Lemaître.

 When I posted a photo of the Great Clock to my Instagram account last night, the first thing one of my friends remarked was that it looks a lot like the clock in Totnes, Devon, South-West England.
 However, these striking similarities become that much less surprising when you consider that the clocks were constructed at similar times within the same empire.

-Wandering the medieval Streets
+Wandering the medieval Streets of Rouen

 Walking around the restored medieval quarter is akin to stepping back in time, albeit while maintaining the conveniences of the modern era.
 There are no open sewers or risk of catching the plague here any longer (thank goodness).
 Stepping down the narrow cobblestone streets, you really get a glimpse of how crowded the town must have once been.
-Spending a few hours getting lost in the town center is truly a pleasure.
+Spending a few hours getting lost in the town centre is truly a pleasure.
 Particularly if you have a camera in tow…

-Joan of Arc
+The Legendary of Joan of Arc

 Fiercely religious, powerful quotes attributed to her include “I am not afraid… I was born to do this” and “I was in my thirteenth year when I heard a voice from God to help me govern my conduct.
 And the first time I was very much afraid.”
 Joan of Arc is said to have once visited the historic city of Senlis, and likely attended mass in the medieval basilica at Provins.

 Often nicknamed ‘La Pucelle d’Orléans’ (the maid of Orleans), Joan of Arc was born during the Hundred Year War, a fierce struggle between the French and the English over who would be the next heir to the French crown.

 Capture of Joan of Arc, Adolf Alexander Dillens, Circa 1850, Courtesy of Wikipedia

-Richard the Lionheart
+Richard the Lionheart and Rouen Cathedral

 The famous English King, Richard the Lionheart was actually kind of French.
 Simultaneously to his English rule in the 12th-Century, he held the titles of Duke of Normandy, Aquitaine, and Gascony.
-It is in Rouen Cathedral that you’ll the Lionheart’s tomb and final resting place.
+Now, it is in Rouen Cathedral that you’ll the Lionheart’s tomb and final resting place.